NASAWorldWind/WorldWindAndroid/CONTRIBUTING.md

 #### Before Submitting a Bug Report

-* Check the [**"Common Problems"**](https://worldwind.arc.nasa.gov/web/tutorials/common-problems/) page on the WorldWind website.
-This page describes common issues that users or developers frequently encounter and gives solutions to those issues.
 * Check the [**WorldWind Forum**](https://forum.worldwindcentral.com/forum/worldwind-android-wwa/android-discussion).
 * Check this repository's [**issues**](https://github.com/NASAWorldWind/WorldWindAndroid/issues) to see if the problem has already been reported.
 If it has and the issue is **still open**, add a comment to the existing issue instead of opening